dnanexus-archive/bigtop/README.md

     * `label`: The commonly-known name of the stain region (e.g. "p35.3")
     * `stain`: The stain level in this region: one of [`gneg`, `gpos25`, `gpos50`, `gpos75`, `gpos100`, `acen`, `gvar`, `stalk`]

+  * `datasets`: Rather than specifying three files in the URL, you can conglomerate them into one large JSON file.
+This file should be an array with one object containing the keys `chromosomes`, `cytobands`, and `data`, the values of each of which should correcpond to the contents of the above three files.
+In the future we aim to support loading multiple datasets this way (by allowing the array to be longer than one object), but for the moment this is merely a shortcut to replace specifying the three files above.

   * `lefty`: If this parameter is present, regardless of its value, the controllers will be switched to a left-handed configuration (laser pointer on the left, hand avatar on the right).

   * `stats`: If this parameter is present, regardless of its value, then a stats window will be displayed in the upper left of the screen when not in VR mode.